nurinero/Movie_Recommender/README.md

 * Non-Negative Matrix Factorization (NMF).
 * Collaborative Filtering.

 The app is built with Flask, and users can select their favorite movies.
-The user can rate the selected movies, and the app recommends 5 movies based on the NMF algorithm.
+The user can rate the selected movies, and the app recommends the top number of moviesyou set based on the NMF algorithm.

 ## Requirements
 To run the Movie Recommender App, the following requirements are necessary: